Osman Göçen

 Osman Göçen (born 5 January 1997) is a Turkish freestyle wrestler.
-He is a member of Istanbul BB SK.
+He is a member of Ankara ASKI SK.
+He is a two-time bronze medalist at the European Wrestling Championships.
+He also won one of the bronze medals in his event at the 2021 Islamic Solidarity Games held in Konya, Turkey.

 Career

-In 2019, he won one of the bronze medals in the men's 86 kg event at the World U23 Wrestling Championship in Budapest, Hungary.
+In 2019, Göçen won one of the bronze medals in the men's 86 kg event at the World U23 Wrestling Championship in Budapest, Hungary.
 In 2020, he also won one of the bronze medals in his event at the Individual Wrestling World Cup held in Belgrade, Serbia.